DeusDiver/Assignment_C_OliverSG-/README.md

-Assigment C codes for Exercise 2 and three
+Assigment C codes for Exercise 2 and 3

 By:
 Oliver Steinnes Gundersen